BEFORE I KNEW YOU

-Hanife was a trained nurse and had also studied Albanian language and literature.
-When she got married, she moved from her hometown Mitrovica to the small village of Busi, where her husband was from.
-She taught Albanian language, history and literature at the village's only secondary school.
-Kosovar-Albanians who in any form promoted Albanian culture risked being jailed, harassed and threatened by the Serbian police.
-The last thing she saw before she left was her students, on their way to school.
+The young woman held a bachelor’s degree in Nursing and a master’s degree in Albanian Language and Literature from the University of Pristina.
+When she got married, she moved from her hometown of Mitrovica to her husband’s village in Busi.
+There she worked as a teacher of Albanian language, history, and literature at the village's only secondary school.
+Kosovar Albanians who in any shape or form promoted Albanian culture risked being jailed, harassed, and threatened by Serbian police.
+The last thing she saw before she fled the village was her students, on their way to school.
 She never got to say goodbye.

-Although they managed to build a new life in Germany, the pieces she tried to put in place were once again scattered four years later.
-In 1997, the German government proclaimed that it was safe for Kosovar Albanians to return home, but reports from family members who had stayed behind, were painting a different picture.
-Again the family had to pack all their belongings and escape to the Netherlands.
-They first came to a small transit center, with only a shower and two large rooms for all the refugees: a living room with chairs fixed to the floor and a dormitory that was opened in the evening.
-Breakfast, lunch and dinne consisted of slices of bread with butter and cheese, and an apple.
-After a year at various refugee camps, the family was again rejected and had to escape another possible deportation.
-The rug was again pulled from underneath their feet and all hope for a safe life began to fade, but giving up wasn’t an option.
-The next destination was Norway, another unknown country, new language and even more asylum centers.
+She and her family first sought refuge in Germany and managed to build a somewhat stable life there.
+But the pieces she tried to put in place for herself and her children, were swiftly shaken up four years later.
+In 1997 the German government claimed it was safe for Kosovar Albanians to return home, but reports from family members that had stayed behind, were painting a different picture.
+Again, the family had to pack their belongings, this time seeking refuge in the Netherlands.
+Here they were placed in a small refugee transit centre, housing hundreds of refugees, with a single bathroom for everyone to share.
+During the day the refugees wandered around a hall resembling an airport, with rows of chairs fixed to the floor.
+At night two large rooms filled with bunkbeds would open, one for the men and one for women and children.
+Breakfast, lunch, and dinner consisted of slices of bread with butter and cheese, and sometimes an apple.
+After a year of being moved from one refugee camp to another, the family was yet again rejected and threatened with deportation back to Kosovo.
+The rug was again pulled from underneath their feet and all hope for a safe life began to fade.
+But giving up wasn’t an option.
+The next destination was Norway, another unknown country, new language, and more refugee camps.

-In 2002, after nine years of struggle, the family was finally granted residency and eventually citizenship in Norway.
+In 2001, after eight years in limbo, the family was finally granted residency and eventually citizenship in Norway.
 Not because their home in Kosovo had been burned down and the family members that had stayed behind had been driven out of their homes.
-Not because they had been on the run for 9 years and needed help.
-But because Hanife had worked her way up to a position in health care again and there was a lack of nurses and nursing assistants that year.
+Not because they had been on the run for eight years and needed help.
+But because the young woman was a trained nurse and there was a shortage of nurses and nursing assistants in Norway that year.